trywilco/wilco-docs/docs/building-your-quest/writing-quest-texts/message-components.md

         - actionId: a different action here
 ```

-{: .note-title }
-> How will it look in Snack?
->
-> ![single-select form]

 ### Multi Select Form

-Allows you to receive one or more options from the user, and act upon his response in the form trigger
+Allows you to receive one or more options from the user, and act upon his response in the form trigger.

 ```yml
 - components: